kitnil/guix-artwork/website/posts/guixdays-arm-hacking.md

 Our group decided to tackle Go, which was lacking support in Guix on armhf and aarch64.
-Upon checking the build logs from Cuirass and the source code for Go we determined that Go did indeed require the `gold` linker from `binutils`.
-We didn't want to modify the copy of `binutils` in Guix since it is part of our bootstrap story, so we quickly put together a new package definition which added the configure flag to enable `gold`.
+Upon checking the build logs from Cuirass and the source code for Go we determined that Go did indeed require the `gold` linker from the GNU Binutils.
+We didn't want to modify the copy of Binutils in Guix since it is part of our bootstrap story, so we quickly put together a new package definition which added the configure flag to enable `gold`.